kersplomp/rivals-mod-manager/README.md

 ### Beginners Welcome

 If you're not a coder, that's OK.
-You can use [ChatGPT](https://openai.com/codex/) to guide you through this.
+You can use [ChatGPT or Codex CLI](https://openai.com/codex/) to guide you through this.
 Please use GPT 5.5 or higher to get good results.

 Feel free to use other models and tools like GLM 5.2 and OpenCode.